SUQAORG/SIN-core/docs/wallet_upgrade.md

  Replace the sin-qt.exe file in the compressed file you downloaded with the sin-qt.exe file you are currently using.

-:warning: For users who will upgrade from older versions to 1.0.0.0.
-Important Notice :
+:warning: Important Notic.
+Please pay attention!! :warning: :

 - Close the wallet
 - Back up
-- Delete everything except wallet.dat and infinitynode.conf
+- Delete everything except wallet.dat.
 - Copy the files extracted from the [bootstrap.zip](https://bootstrap.sinovate.io/index.php/s/Y9T2JR3ZiiqDIWl/download) file to the SIN directory.
 - Start the wallet.